sivil-xyz/iso_3166_1/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: An implementation of ISO_3166_1 in a similar way to an enum, group by id, name, alpha2 and alpha3.
+An implementation of ISO_3166_1 in a similar way to an enum, group by id, name, alpha2 and alpha3.
   It provides id, alpha2, alpha3, flag and prefix number info It is able to search a country its id,name, alpha2, alpha3, returns null